andrea2702/andrea2702/README.md

 🔭 I’m looking to collaborate on robotics research projects

-💬 You can see more about me [here](https://web-page-cv-ten.vercel.app/)
+💬 You can learn more about me [here](https://web-page-cv-ten.vercel.app/)

 📫 Reach me out: asalcedo2702@gmail.com
 <!--